Nuisances may arise from premises, smoke, fumes, dust, smell, artificial light or accumulations from waste

 Garden Bonfires and the Law

+There is no specific law to restrict bonfires at certain times or days or prohibit them altogether.
+An outright ban would be difficult to enforce.
 However, the law does not permit anyone to create a nuisance from either smoke or fumes.
 Burning garden waste produces smoke, especially if it is damp or green material is being burnt and may prevent neighbours from enjoying their gardens, opening windows or hanging washing out.

 Industrial and commercial bonfires